EthanRussell2003/Foundation_Degree_Java_Medication_Delivery/README.md

 <h2>Description</h2>
 Project consists of a simple program using Java and the basis of object-oriented programming principles to create classes to store information selected/entered by users.
+I feel it is important to note that this was a group project.
+The documentation was provided by my teammates.
+However, I was entrusted with almost all of the programming and UI design.
 <br />